Microchip-MPLAB-Harmony/aerospace/peripheral/ip1553_44127/docs/interface.md

 **Parameters**

-*tranferType* Type of data tranfer command to issue *txAddr* The transmitter address : 0 if BC, RT address otherwise *txSubAddr* The transmitter sub-address
+* *transferType* - Type of data transfer command to issue
+* *txAddr* - The transmitter address : 0 if BC, RT address otherwise
+* *txSubAddr* - The transmitter sub-address
-*rxAddr* The receiver address : 0 if BC, RT address otherwise *rxSubAddr* The receiver sub-address
+* *rxAddr* - The receiver address : 0 if BC, RT address otherwise
+* *rxSubAddr* - The receiver sub-address
-*dataWordCount* Number of data word (16 bit) to read/write.
-0 stand for 32 data word *bus* Indicate if the transfer uses physical BUS A or B
+* *dataWordCount* - Number of data word (16 bit) to read/write.
+0 stand for 32 data word
+* *bus* - Indicate if the transfer uses physical BUS A or B

 **Returns**